vccimaging/MetaISP/README.md

 ```sh
 python inference/test.py --full False --pre_path pre_trained/MetaISPNet_real_illuminants.pth --infedev [0,1,2] --iso_exp True --illuminant True
 ```
-To generate intermediate results interpolating the device's style, turn the flag latent to True, latent_n is the number of intermediate images to be generated, sname is the image name on the dataset:
+To generate intermediate results interpolating the device's style, turn the flag latent to True, latent_n is the number of intermediate images to be generated, sname is the image name on the dataset that you want to perform the task:
 ```sh
 python inference/test.py --full True --pre_path pre_trained/MetaISPNet_real_E.pth --latent True --latent_n 5 --sname 18
 ```